piponazo/CppBuildInfo/README.md

 This project includes two applications:

-* A small command line application that must be called suffixing each compilation command (it measures the compilation time)
+* A simple command line application that must be called suffixing each compilation command (it measures the compilation time) for measuring the compilation time.
 * A GUI application for representing the information gathered with the former app.

 ## Configuration of this project with CMake